Māori research projects

 A study to investigate the use of hangi stones, lava and sediment records could be used to map changes in the Earth’s magnetic field.

-New mobile app developed by Victoria University’s Faculty of Education, Te Kura Māori, looks set to change the way New Zealanders learn te reo Māori.
+New mobile app developed by the University’s Faculty of Education, Te Kura Māori, looks set to change the way New Zealanders learn te reo Māori.